stiebels/MPHYG001_assignment-1/README.md

 # Greengraph Package

-Greengraph is a software package written in Python that was created and packaged as part of theassessment for the course MPHYG001 at University College London: http://github-pages.ucl.ac.uk/rsd-engineeringcourse/
+Greengraph is a software package written in Python that was created and packaged as part of the assessment for the course MPHYG001 at University College London: http://github-pages.ucl.ac.uk/rsd-engineeringcourse/